nobodywho-ooo/nobodywho-rs/README.md

 ## How to Install

-You can install it from inside the Godot editor: In Godot 4.3+, go to AssetLib and search for "NobodyWho"
+~~You can install it from inside the Godot editor: In Godot 4.3+, go to AssetLib and search for "NobodyWho"~~

-...or you can grab a specific version from our github releases page.
+~~...or you can grab a specific version from our [github releases page.](https://github.com/nobodywho-ooo/nobodywho/releases)~~

+The plugin is currently awaiting approval from the godot asset library.
+Until it is approved, you can grab the plugin from our [releases page.](https://github.com/nobodywho-ooo/nobodywho/releases)

+You can install the zip file by going to the "AssetLib" tab in Godot, selecting "Import", and then navigating to the downloaded zip file.

 ## Getting started